 - Dispose of spill clean-up materials and contaminated articles in an appropriate container that has been properly completed Hazardous Waste label, in the 180 Day "Hazardous Waste Storage Area."

 - Notify the Director of EH&S.

 - Attend to injured or contaminated persons and remove them from further exposure.

 - Alert other persons in the area to evacuate, closing doors as you exit.

-- From a safe location, notify Campus Safety by calling ext.
-2222 or call 911.
+- From a safe location, notify Campus Safety.
 Give your name, information on the material spilled (name, quantity, etc), injuries and the exact location of the spill (room, floor, etc.).
 Be sure to stay on the phone until released by the Campus Safety Officer.